Contact Us

 In addition to these common allowances, expatriates in Vietnam may also receive non-taxable benefits, such as:

 • Airfare: Some companies may provide annual or bi-annual airfare for expats to visit their home country.
+The non-taxable benefit is specifically for one round-trip flight home per year, which must be paid for directly by the employer.

 When considering the payroll for foreign employees in Vietnam, it’s essential to be aware of any special considerations or regulations that may apply to allowances and benefits.
 Working with a knowledgeable payroll provider or tax professional can help ensure compliance and optimize the overall compensation package for expats.